aksk8021/my_portfolio/README.md

 2. Adjust styles in `style.css`.
 3. Replace `image.jpeg` and resume PDF with your own files.
 4. Update social/profile links and contact information.

-## License

-This project currently has no explicit license.
-Add a `LICENSE` file if you plan to distribute or reuse it publicly.